Do Lawyers Get Deal Toys?

 The far more interesting questions might be how, and more importantly, why attorneys and law firms end up with those deal toys.

 The answers to those particular questions have changed considerably over the years.
 And those answers also get to the very heart of why a custom like giving deal toys–one that might at first seem so frivolous and self-indulgent–actually has a sound business rationale.

 And why it has endured for so long.

-Lawyers have been receiving deal toys for many years.
-But for the most part, they historically weren’t the ones ordering them (and at The Corporate Presence, we have a 40-year history in the deal toy industry to draw on here).
+Lawyers and deal toys go back many years.
+But for the most part, law firms historically weren’t the ones ordering them (and at The Corporate Presence, we have a 40-year history in the deal toy industry to draw on here).